-Grades: 9-12

-Prerequisites: Culinary 1

-Credit: 0.50 credit of Electives
+Prerequisites: C or better in Culinary 1 Credit: 0.50 credit of Electives

 Students will learn the basics of baking and pastries.
-Skills students will work on include mixing, shaping, and baking several goods including quick breads, cakes, pastry doughs, mousses, sauces, glazes, cookies, candies, and confections.
-In addition, students will be introduced to decorating techniques.
-Students will also prepare food for school functions and community service events.
+Topics include quick breads, yeast breads, cakes, cake decorating and additional confections.
+Students will be responsible for completing weekly assignments in addition to one food lab per week.
+In addition, students will also prepare food for school and community functions.